Yashwanthkumar11/CNN-on-Custom-Images/README.md

  After all transormations
  ![](https://github.com/Yashwanthkumar11/CNN-on-Custom-Images/blob/master/.ipynb_checkpoints/p4.png)

-The implementation is done using pyTorch, so we have to convert the pixels array to tensors.
+Since implementation is done using pyTorch, we have to convert the pixels array to tensors.

 # Model